jonkchan/SQL-Practice/README.md

 ```

 <h3>The NOT keyword</h3>
-<p>The WHERE claue's NOT operator has one function and one function only - NOT negates whatever condition comes next.</p>
+<p>The WHERE clause's NOT operator has one function and one function only - NOT negates whatever condition comes next.</p>

 <h4>Example:</h4>